drduh/YubiKey-Guide/README.md

 $ gpg -o \path\to\dir\sub.gpg --armor --export-secret-subkeys $KEYID
 ```

-# Create a revoke certificate
+# Revocation certificate

 Although we will backup and store the master key in a safe place, it is best practice to never rule out the possibility of losing it or having the backup fail.
-Without the master key it will be impossible to renew or rotate subkeys or generate a revoke certificate, our keychain will be basically useless.
+Without the master key, it will be impossible to renew or rotate subkeys or generate a revocation certificate, the PGP identity will be useless.

 Even worse, we cannot advertise this fact in any way to those that are using our keys.
-It is therefore safe to assume that at some point in the future this *will* happen and the only thing that will allow us to deprecate our *orphan* keys is a revoke certificate.
+It is reasonable to assume this *will* occur at some point and the only remaining way to deprecate orphaned keys is a revocation certificate.

-In order to create the revoke certificate:
+To create the revocation certificate:

 ``` console
 $ gpg --gen-revoke $KEYID --output $GNUPGHOME/revoke.asc